Watermelon ‘Tuna’ Sashimi, the Plant-Based Catch

 This post may contain affiliate links.
 Please read our disclosure policy.

 The watermelon really takes on the flavor of the marinade, making it taste just like tuna sashimi.
-This is a healthier option and is vegan- friendly.
-So whether you’re looking for a new culinary adventure or just want to enjoy a healthier version of a classic dish, our Vegan Tuna Sashimi is sure to please.
-The watermelon really tastes and feels like tuna!
+Whether you’re looking for a new culinary adventure or just want to enjoy a healthier version of a classic dish, this Vegan dish is A++.

 This dish is completely unique!